-However, despite the size of the market and the profitability of firearms businesses, firearms dealers have been marginalized in a variety of ways in certain areas of society.
+Despite the size of the market and the profitability of firearms businesses, firearms dealers have been marginalized in a variety of ways in certain areas of society.
+It can be hard to find payment processing for firearms businesses!
 One of these is the financial industry.

 As with any business, the ability to process payments made by credit card is essentially a prerequisite for firearms businesses.
 In general, customers prefer paying by credit card due to its convenience and other factors.
 This can be a problem for firearms businesses.
 Banks and other financial institutions that usually process such payments typically view firearms dealers as “high-risk” businesses, and in many cases will not approve applications for merchant accounts, payment processing, or other services.